 About disappearing messages

-You can send messages that disappear on WhatsApp by enabling disappearing messages.
-Once enabled, new messages sent in the individual or group chat will disappear after seven days.
-The most recent selection controls all messages in the chat.
+When you enable Disappearing Messages, you can set messages to disappear 24 hours, 7 days, or 90 days after the time they are sent.
+The most recent selection only controls new messages in the chat.
 This setting won’t affect messages you previously sent or received in the chat.
 In an individual chat, either user can turn disappearing messages on or off.
 In a group chat, any group participants can turn disappearing messages on or off.
 However, a group admin can change group settings to allow only admins to turn disappearing messages on or off.

-- If a user doesn’t open WhatsApp in the seven day period, the message will disappear.
+- If a user doesn’t open WhatsApp in the 24 hour, 7 day, or 90 day period, the message will disappear from the chat.
 However, the preview of the message might still be displayed in notifications until WhatsApp is opened.

 - When you reply to a message, the initial message is quoted.
-If you reply to a disappearing message, the quoted text might remain in the chat after seven days.
+If you reply to a disappearing message, the quoted text might remain in the chat after the duration you select.

 - If a disappearing message is forwarded to a chat with disappearing messages off, the message won’t disappear in the forwarded chat.